flutterwtf/mcp_flutter/llm_install.md

 4. AI Agent: Instruct the USER to restart Cursor.
 5. Open Agent Panel (Cmd+L on macOS).
-6. Test with commands like "analyze my Flutter app's widget tree".
+6. Test with commands like "call view_screenshots".

 #### For Claude Desktop